kiyoko-kei/kiyoko-kei/README.md

 > **Fernweh** — my favorite word.
 It has no direct English translation, but it means an intense longing to travel and explore distant, unknown places — a kind of heartache for the things we haven't yet seen.
 >
-> Programming feels like that.
-There are possibilities just out of reach — entire systems we can almost understand but not quite, a horizon that keeps moving as we walk toward it.
-The bugs and the error logs are honest about how far we still have to go.
-Sometimes that truth stings.
-But we keep building anyway.
-Because somewhere ahead is something we haven't made yet.
-Because we hope.

 </div>

 <br/>